 Te-Puia – New Zealand’s best Maori Cultural Centre

-Scenic Air Tour – View Rotorua volcanic area from above
+Scenic Air Tour – View the Rotorua volcanic area from above.

-Viewing the picturesque landscape from above is my opinion another big attraction among the things to do and see in Rotorua.
+Viewing the picturesque landscape from above is, in my opinion, another big attraction among the things to do and see in Rotorua.
 There are several types of Rotorua Air Tours you can do there.
-The basic flight experience by viewing Rotorua with 5 crater lakes and steaming cliffs from geothermal geysers.
-Or the combination of air tour + guided walk tour by exploring White Island, the active volcano and its fascinating sulphur deposits and remains of the mine.
-Or the unique experience by discovering the hidden wonderland of Mt.
+The basic flight experience is viewing Rotorua with five crater lakes and steaming cliffs from geothermal geysers.
+Or the combination of air tour + guided walk tour by exploring White Island, the active volcano and its fascinating sulphur deposits and mine remains.
+Or the unique experience of discovering the hidden wonderland of Mt.
 Tarawera.
-While we were there we got invited to a scenic air tour of Rotorua & surrounds.
+While there, we got invited to a scenic air tour of Rotorua & surrounds.
 The view was simply stunning.
-It really conveys at a glance the scale of Rotorua Region’s spectacular scenery.
+It conveys the scale of Rotorua Region’s spectacular scenery at a glance.

 Mitai Maori Cultural Performance

-This is a must-do thing.
-If you want to learn about Maori culture in a relaxed and entertaining way.
-The highlights of the evening are the Unveiling and Uplifting of the Hangi Meal, while they explained how food is cooked in the ground and how Hangi feast is celebrated.
-The cultural performance is very educational “Kapa Haka” with its powerful, cheerful dances and talks about the significance of customs, face tattooing “ta Moko” and Maori language.
+Learning about the Maori culture in a relaxed and entertaining way is a must when in Rotorua.
+The evening highlights are the Unveiling and Uplifting of the Hangi Meal while they explain how food is cooked in the ground and how the Hangi feast is celebrated.
+The cultural performance is very educational, “Kapa Haka” with its powerful, cheerful dances and talks about the significance of customs, face tattooing “ta Moko”, and the Maori language.

-Rainbow Springs – Get close with New Zealand’s wildlife
+Rainbow Springs – Get close to New Zealand’s wildlife

-When thinking of New Zealand the first thing that comes to mind is its iconic native animal, the Kiwi.
-But you should know that by 99% of cases you will not be able to see the kiwi in the wild when in New Zealand.
+When thinking of New Zealand, the first thing that comes to mind is its iconic native animal, the Kiwi.
+But you should know that in 99% of cases, you will not be able to see the kiwi in the wild when in New Zealand.
 This is why the Rainbow Spring Kiwi Conservation Centre is famous.
-The Kiwi Conservation Centre is the largest in NZ, created in 1995 that could breed over 1000 kiwi and release them into kiwi conservation areas to protect them from extinction.
-As a matter of fact, kiwi is an endangered species.
-Rainbow Springs offers a fabulous night tour where you will be able to see the kiwi live and listen about the kiwi conservation program.
+The Kiwi Conservation Centre is the largest in NZ, created in 1995, that could breed over 1000 kiwi and release them into kiwi conservation areas to protect them from extinction.

-On that evening we were lucky to see 4 kiwis in the darkness wobbling around.
-Next to the Kiwi Encounter experience bird feeding and bird shows are also offered during the day.
+Kiwi is an endangered species.
+Rainbow Springs offers a fabulous night tour to see the Kiwi live and listen to the Kiwi conservation program.
+We were lucky to see four Kiwis wobbling in darkness that evening.
+Next to the Kiwi Encounter experience, bird feeding and bird shows are also offered during the day.
 Check their website for more info:www.rainbowsprings.co.nz

 The Rotorua Luge – a fun-filled gravity ride not to miss out